Altai-man/ASN-BER/README.md

 ```

 #### ASN.1 "traits" handling rules

-**This part is a design draft that might be changed in case if any issue that hinders development of LDAP will de discovered**

 The main concept is to avoid unnecessary creation of new types that just serve as envelopes for
 actual data and avoid boilerplate related to using such intermediate types.
 Hence, when possible,